VDAnisimov/vr-fsi-benchmark/README.md

 ## Overview

-This repository contains a complete OpenFOAM case for a **two-way Fluid-Structure Interaction (FSI) benchmark** based on a vibrating robot (VR).
+This repository contains a complete OpenFOAM case for a **two-way Fluid-Structure Interaction (FSI) benchmark** based on a Vibration-driven robot (VR).
 The model simulates a cylinder containing an internal oscillating mass, which generates oscillations and causes the cylinder to move through a viscous incompressible fluid.
 This problem has a **known analytical solution**, making it an ideal test case for code verification and validation of FSI solvers.

 ##  Problem Description